Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 To address this, users retain select information about the last tree head they've observed:

-1. The "size" of the log tree (the number of log entries it contains).
+1. The "size" of the log tree, defined as the number of log entries it contains.
-2. The root hashes of the "full subtrees" of the log tree (those subtrees which are the largest powers of two possible).
+2. The root hashes of the "full subtrees" of the log tree.
+The full subtrees are those which are the largest powers of two possible.
 This allows the Transparency Log to provide more space-efficient consistency and inclusion proofs than if just the root hash was retained.
 3. The timestamps of the log entries along the frontier.
 As will be described below, this will be used to ensure that subsequent log entry timestamps are correct.